orai-nlp/Bilakit/README.md

 Bilakit
 =======

-Bilakit is an open-source package for implementing multilingual (Basque, Spanish , English, French as of today) information retrieval functions on Solr.
+Bilakit is an open-source package for implementing multilingual (Basque, Spanish, English, French as of today) information retrieval functions on Solr.
 It is developed and maintained by Gotzon Santander and Xabier Saralegi (main contact) from Elhuyar Foundation.
 The main features Bilakit provides are:
 + Multilingual and cross-lingual information retrieval.
 + Multilingual lemmatization.
 + Multilingual entity recognition and classification.